ya55en/py-linux-traffic-control/README.rst

 Python-based Linux Traffic Control setup utility.

+**WARNING -- Legacy/unsupported branch:** This branch is not officially supported.

 Installation
 -------------

-!OBSOLETE!
-Installing using pip is underway but not yet in place.
-Your patience appreciated ;)

 Check out this repository on your linux machine where you want to do traffic control.